raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 If necessary modify it for a pull down configuration.

 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
 You can now test your code.
-Remember to use `sudo`.
+Remember to use the `sudo` command.

 `sudo ./morse-code.py`